shervinn17/Sales-Data-Analysis-Using-Python/README.md

-# 🛒 Elevate Labs Task 7 – SQLite Sales Data Analysis
+# Sales Data Analysis Using Python

 This project demonstrates a simple sales data analysis using **SQLite3** and **Python**.
 It creates a local SQLite database, inserts product-level sales data, and performs basic analysis using SQL queries within Python.